zeh/coding-conventions/README.md

 Variable naming
 ---------------

-#### Variable names start with lowercase characters and then use uppercase letters on new words.
+#### Variable names start with a lower case characters, and then each successive word in the name starts with an upper case letter.

 Examples:

+    x
+    total
     oneVariable
-    userName
+    numRows
     tempVariable

 #### Certain compound words are common words and shouldn't have the second word capitalized.